-Appendix B: Encoding of delimiters different from encoding of data (eg, initiator and terminator different to data)

-Use <xs:sequence> to wrap the element and carry the delimiters, for example:

-<xs:sequence dfdl:encoding="ascii" dfdl:separator=":"> <xs:sequence dfdl:encoding="ebcdic-cp-us" dfdl:initiator="VAL"

-dfdl:terminator="END"> <xs:element name="val" type="..." dfdl:encoding="ascii" /> </xs:sequence> </xs:sequence>

-The same technique can be used with dfdl:ignoreCase when the case-sensitivity of data is different to that of surrounding delimiters.

-Appendix : Rationale for Single-Assignment Variables
+Appendix B: Rationale for Single-Assignment Variables

 DFDL is intended to be a description language.
 That is, the capture of a data format should be as descriptive/declarative as possible.

 An additional quite critical goal for DFDL is that it allows very high performance implementations, including use of parallel processing wherever possible.